-River Cottage is an experience and after the power packed day, I spent there last year with Foodies 100, I couldn’t turn down an invitation to go back this year.
+River Cottage is an experience and after the power-packed day, I spent there last year with Foodies 100, I couldn’t turn down an invitation to go back this year.

 Thankfully, my friends and I managed to find rooms at the same gorgeous B&B which we stayed at last year, Millwater House run by Tim and Ruth.
-This year in addition to maintaining very clean rooms, a stunning reception and dining area and a massive back garden complete with a green-house they also built a make shift disco in a barn and kept the signage as a memory and a huge rack to grade and store the excess supply of apples from the many fruit laden trees that dot the driveway.
+This year in addition to maintaining very clean rooms, a stunning reception, and dining area, and a massive back garden complete with a green-house they also built a makeshift disco in a barn and kept the signage as a memory and a huge rack to grade and store the excess supply of apples from the many fruit-laden trees that dot the driveway.

-Last year thanks to Heidi’s husband the very kind Mr. R, we ( Tina, Nayna and I ) managed to go see the beach at Lyme Regis and explore the beautiful town and even have a fabulous dinner at one of the best sea-food places in town.
+Last year thanks to Heidi’s husband the very kind Mr. R, we ( Tina, Nayna, and I ) managed to go see the beach at Lyme Regis and explore the beautiful town and even have a fabulous dinner at one of the best sea-food places in town.

-This year though we spent our extra day off, window shopping and shopping for props.
+This year though we spent our extra day off, window-shopping and shopping for props.

 Unlike last year, when we had brilliant sunny weather and had a farm tour, kitchen garden tour, a fabulous baking session in the superb teaching kitchen and not to mention some cracking blogger training sessions, this year gave us an opportunity to really connect with other bloggers.
-We had a brainstorming session where everyone shared their tips for increasing social media following to scheduling blog posts and collaborating.
+We had a brainstorming session where everyone shared their tips – everything from increasing social media following to scheduling blog posts and collaborating.

-The main hall at River cottage was decorated with pretty flowers and pumpkins of all shapes and varieties adorned tables.
+The main hall at River cottage was decorated with pretty flowers and pumpkins of all shapes and varieties of adorned tables.
 It could have been a setting for a dreamy country wedding.

 We were given an insight into brining of meat and vegetables and I managed to learn a few great tricks.

-Though I did enjoy spending some time in the huge yurt and loved how toasty and warm it is inside http://onhealthy.net/product-category/muscle-relaxant/ with the fireplace, but of course, the best part was the fantastic festive dinner.
+Though I did enjoy spending some time in the huge yurt and loved how toasty and warm it is inside with the fireplace, of course, the best part was the fantastic festive dinner.

-For starters we were served celeriac ravioli with wild mushrooms and leaves – what an absolutely satisfying dish this was.
+For starters, we were served celeriac ravioli with wild mushrooms and leaves – what an absolutely satisfying dish this was.
 I craved an extra portion …alas, it was not to be 😉

 I am so glad I wore layers and purchased a fab new pair of warm gloves before we made our way to the farm.
 It was a very cold evening and a crazy tractor ride to and fro to the farm was just one of the things that made the evening really fun.